JackieG19/RestAPI/routes/api.js.md

 // **delete a ninja from the db router.delete('/ninjas/:id', function(req, res, next){
-// a DELET request for the router(/is the route which is refer to the get request/:and the parameter of a specific ninja
-// callback function(pass in a request and response object))
+/* a DELETE request for the router(/is the route which is refer to the get request/:and the parameter of a specific ninja callback function(pass in a request and response object)) */

     Ninja.findByIdAndRemove({_id: req.params.id}).then(function(ninja){
         res.send(ninja);